 I was severely depressed.

 In reality, I ran right into the inexorable clutches of a sex trafficking ring.
-Within hours of running away with a man who turned out to be a manipulative and menacing pimp, I was forced and coerced into working in Atlantic City, NJ until dawn the next day.
+Within hours of running away with a man who turned out to be a manipulative pimp trafficker, I was forced into prostitution in Atlantic City, NJ.

-The following night an officer on the street recognized me as being underage and arrested me.
-Although I was soon recognized to be a victim, the specialized aftercare needed for a trafficking victim did not yet exist.
-The journey toward healing was a long and bumpy road, indeed.
+I was later arrested by a law enforcement officer and treated like a criminal.
+Although I was eventually recognized as a victim, the specialized aftercare needed for a victim of child sex trafficking did not yet exist.
+The journey toward healing was a long and bumpy road.

 Twenty years ago, there were no anti-trafficking laws in place.
 This pimp, who raped and lured a child into prostitution, served only 365 days in jail.
 Two additional traffickers were arrested; however, one (a woman) posted bail and fled.
 She is still considered a fugitive in the state of New Jersey.

 Today, I advocate for stronger anti-trafficking laws and greater protection for survivors of all forms of human trafficking.